maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 4. UI to add a new PRT, so you don't have to know to edit the question text to add it.
 5. When validating the editing form, actually evaluate the Maxima code.
 6. When validating the editing form, ensure there are no @ and $ in the fields that expect Maxima code.
+7. Make sure error messages on the authoring form sit next to the appropriate field.
+Currently this is a limitation of moodle forms.
+8. Ensure links from the editing form end up at the STACK docs.

 ### Testing questions